-We have a choice of two interest rate options for borrowings under the Amended Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-Excluding the amortization of debt financing and arrangement costs, we estimate that the interest rate applicable to the borrowings under the Amended Facility would be approximately 6.57% as of December 31, 2006.
-The Company incurred certain financing and professional costs in connection with the arrangement of the Facility and the related amendment.
-These costs will be amortized as a non-cash charge to interest expense over the term of the Amended Facility.
+We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
+Excluding the amortization of debt financing and arrangement costs, we estimate that the interest rate applicable to the borrowings under the Facility would be approximately 5.85% as of December 31, 2007.
+We incurred approximately \$0.7 million in financing and professional costs in connection with the arrangement of the Original Facility and the current Facility.
+These costs are amortized on a straight-line basis as a non-cash charge to interest expense over the term of the Facility in an amount of approximately \$0.1 million per year.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.

-Interest expense for 2004, 2005 and 2006 included the following primary elements (in thousands):
+Interest expense included the following primary elements (in thousands):

+Year Ended December 31,

-2 2004 2 2005 2006
+2005 2006 2007

-Interest expense on borrowings, and unused commitment fees \$ 704 \$ 391 \$ 166
+Interest expense on borrowings, and unused commitment fees \$ 391 \$ 166 \$ 161

-Letter of credit fees 443 389 351
+Letter of credit fees 389 351 347

-Amortization of deferred debt arrangement costs and discount 419 295 99
+Amortization of deferred debt arrangement costs and discount 295 99 107

-Total \$1 ,566 \$ 1 ,075 \$616
+Total \$ 1,075 \$ 616 \$ 615